 Step 1: Get Some Christmas Books

 Here’s some quick ideas for where to get some Christmas books.

 - look around for books you already have

 - visit a thrift store

-- use the library’s Christmas books (bonus – clutter free, drawback – stock is likely low leading up to Christmas)
+- use the library’s Christmas books (bonus – clutter-free, drawback – stock is possibly low leading up to Christmas)

 - order online – Amazon has a Buy 2, Get 1 Free Promotion right now!